holochain/wind-tunnel/scenarios/trycp_write_validated/README.md

 ### Description

-Creates an entry, updates it and links the create to the update, then repeat.
+Creates an entry, updates it and links the action hash of the `create` to the `update`, then repeat.
 Each of the three actions is validated by the included hApp.

 **warning** This is a TryCP-based scenario and needs to be run differently to other scenarios.